Anoncheg1/emacs-configs/README.md

 [Org keys: ./org-keys.org](org-keys.org)

 ## Additional key bindings:
 - M-;		'comment-line
 - C-x C-l	'my/list-buffers-right (beffer-menu)
 - C-x y	'bookmarks
+- C-x m	'compose-mail
+- C-c w	'my/copy-link-to-clipboard, 'my/dired-copy-filename-as-kill

 I changed behavior of C-a/e and M-a/e in Org mode.
 - C-a - move to the begining of the current element at the line.
 (For example: to the begining of the URL.)
 - M-e - move to the begining of the line.

 Windows:
-- M-o - my/other-window-or-split
+- C-o - my/other-window-or-split

 Frames:
 - M-[/] - (other-frame -1/1)